prashanth41/Reinforcement-Learning/Algorithms summary.md

 * Breadth First Search
 	- Breadth First Search is a graph traversal algorithm.
 It traverses a graph in a sideways motion and uses a queue to remember to get the next vertex to start a search, when a dead end occurs in any iteration.
-	-BFS is a traversing algorithm where you should start traversing from a selected node (source or starting node) and traverse the graph layerwise thus exploring the neighbour nodes (nodes which are directly connected to source node).
+	- BFS is a traversing algorithm where you should start traversing from a selected node (source or starting node) and traverse the graph layerwise thus exploring the neighbour nodes (nodes which are directly connected to source node).
 You must then move towards the next-level neighbour nodes.

 * Depth First Search